 Still Completing your Undergraduate Degree?

-Prospective students may apply for admission in the final year of undergraduate study if you are able to provide an official transcript showing the degree conferred date as well as proof of successful completion of all prerequisites no later than one month prior to matriculation.
+Prospective students may apply for admission in the final year of undergraduate study if you are able to provide an official transcript showing the degree conferred date as well as proof of successful completion of all prerequisites prior to matriculation.

 - Biology: one full-year (6 credit hours)

 It is strongly recommended that the requirement be fulfilled by 6.0 credit hours of introductory or general biology.
-This requirement may also be satisfied by 3.0 credits hours of general/introductory biology plus 3.0 credit hours of another appropriate biology, such as, botany, cell biology, ecology, genetics, microbiology, zoology etc. Please note: anatomy and physiology courses may not satisfy the biology requirement.
+This requirement may also be satisfied by 3.0 credits hours of general/introductory biology, which can include Ecology or Evolution courses, plus 3.0 credit hours of another appropriate biology, such as botany, cell biology, genetics, microbiology, zoology etc. Please note: anatomy and physiology courses may not satisfy the biology requirement.

 - General Chemistry: half-year (3 credit hours)